Sociology at Aberdeen among the top 10 in the UK

-The Department is one of the leading centres for the study of sociology in the United Kingdom, providing nationally and internationally recognised training in social research and equipping postgraduate students with broader transferable skills.
-Students applying for either the PhD or MPhil should have prior training in research methods at postgraduate level.
-The Department offers a postgraduate MRes (Social Science) that may be taken over one year full-time or two years part-time.
+The Department is one of the leading centres for the study of sociology in the United Kingdom, providing nationally and internationally recognised training in social research and equipping postgraduate students with broad range of transferable skills.
+Students entering the PhD should have prior methods training at the postgraduate level.
+For students lacking this background, the Department offers a postgraduate MRes (in Social Science), which may be taken over one year full-time or two years part-time.
 The MRes and PhD together constitute our ESRC-recognised 1+3 postgraduate research programme.
 The MRes can also be taken as a standalone degree.

-All full-time graduate students are provided with fully networked personal computers and shared office space, and all postgraduate students have access to an excellent central computing service and the use of a library that is well stocked for sociology and the social sciences more generally.
+All full-time doctoral students are provided with fully networked personal computers and shared office space within the Department.
+Additionally, all postgraduate students have access to excellent central computing services and the full use of the University library, which is well stocked for sociology and related social sciences.

-Our academic staff have gained international reputations for conducting high-quality research in religion and secularisation, political violence and peace studies, gender and social conflict, identity processes and well-being, global social change and political economy, and animals and society.
+Our academic staff are internationally renowned for conducting high-quality research in religion and secularisation, political violence and peace studies, gender and social conflict, identity processes and well-being, global social change and political economy, and animals and society.

-The Institute for Conflict, Transition, and Peace Research (ICTPR) brings together a diverse and interdisciplinary group of scholars and students to develop in-depth theoretical understandings of the concepts and practices of transitions in terms of conflict and peace.
+The Department houses the Institute for Conflict, Transition, and Peace Research (ICTPR), which brings together an interdisciplinary group of scholars and students to develop in-depth theoretical understandings of the concepts and practices of transitions in terms of conflict and peace.
 The Institute provides a unique setting for learning and innovative research-based teaching for post-graduate students.

 The general entry requirement is a very good degree in sociology or a cognate subject, normally understood as an upper second-class honours or equivalent.
 Applicants for research degrees should also have completed significant research training at postgraduate level, for example through the MRes in Social Research that is taught within the department.
 Applicants should note that the ESRC has its own entry requirements.
 The department will accept appropriately qualified research students if their proposed research topic is sufficiently in line with the research interests and capabilities of academic staff.

-Applicants to the MPhil or PhD must provide a detailed research proposal and two academic references from their most recent academic institution.
+Applicants to the PhD must provide a detailed research proposal and two academic references from their most recent academic institution.

 View all funding options in our Funding Database.

-Our training ethos is centred around equipping students to become well-rounded social scientists, as well as experts in their specific research area.
-A postgraduate degree with us provides a stepping-stone to a variety of careers.
-Many of our recent postgraduates have moved on to full-time academic posts in universities around the world.
-Other students, especially those who have taken the MRes programme in social research training, have entered a variety of careers in both the private and public sectors.
-Possible careers include social researcher for governments and charitable bodies, journalism, market research, and a range of jobs very much involving working with and organising people.
+Our social research training equips our students to become well-rounded social scientists, as well as experts in their specific research area.
+A postgraduate degree with us provides entry into a variety of careers.
+Many of our postgraduates move into full-time academic posts in universities around the world.
+Others enter a variety of careers in both the private and public sectors, with some becoming social researchers for governments and charitable bodies, market researchers for firms or consulting agencies, and leaders in social enterprises and civic organisations.